First, download and install

 To get started, first download the dbatools module.
-Multiple download/install options are available, including installing from the PowerShell Gallery and GitHub.
+Multiple download/install options are available, including installing from the PowerShell Gallery, GitHub and chocolatey.
 PowerShell v3+ is the only requirement – Microsoft allowed us to include the required SMO libraries in our project!

 - Lost sysadmin access and need to regain entry to your SQL Server?
 Use Reset-DbaAdmin.

 - Need to easily test your backups?
 Use Test-DbaLastBackup.